-Message From the President
+A Message from the President

-Welcome to Southern Nazarene University.
+Welcome to Southern Nazarene University!
 We are so glad you have chosen to become part of the SNU family.
-Here you will be surrounded by a caring team of professionals who are ready to partner with you to help you achieve a high-quality education in a Christ-centered environment.
+As part of the SNU community you will be surrounded by a caring team of professionals who are ready to partner with you as you pursue a high-quality education in a Christ-centered environment.

-Here at SNU we are preparing LIVELast leaders - men and women who embrace the words of Jesus in Mark 9:35, "If anyone would be first, he must be last of all and servant of all."
-It's a transformational journey of personal and spiritual growth that will open doors to opportunities to learn and serve in ways and places you have only dreamed of until now.
+At SNU we are committed to preparing LiveLast leaders - men and women who embrace the words of Jesus in Mark 9:35, "If anyone would be first, he must be last of all and servant of all."
+It is a transformational journey of personal and spiritual growth that will open doors to opportunities to learn and serve in ways and places you have only dreamed of until now.

 An important tool on your educational journey is the University Catalog.
 The pages that follow will assist you as you plan and prepare for the future.
 Please don't hesitate to ask for assistance.
-We promise to be available to you and we're praying for you as you take this next step on a life changing adventure.
+We promise to be available to you and we are praying for you as you take this next step on a life changing adventure.